References

 Rumelhart, D. E., & McClelland, J. L. (1986).
 On learning the past

-tense of english verbs.
-In J. L. McClelland, D. E. Rumelhart, & P.
+tense of English verbs.
+In J. L. McClelland, D. E.

-the microstructure of cognition, volume 2: Psychological and biological
+processing: Explorations in the microstructure of cognition, volume 2:

 Rumelhart, D. E., McClelland, J. L., & Group, P. R. (Eds.).
 (1986).